folio-org/raml-module-builder/README.md

 ## Metadata

 RMB is aware of the [metadata.schema](https://github.com/folio-org/raml/blob/raml1.0/schemas/metadata.schema).
 When a request (POST / PUT / PATCH) comes into an RMB module, RMB will check if the passed-in JSON's schema declares a reference to the metadata schema.
 If so, RMB will populate the JSON with a metadata section with the current user and the current time.
 RMB will set both update and create values to the same date/time and to the same user, as accepting this information from the request may be unreliable.
 The module should persist the creation date and the created by values after the initial POST.
 For an example of this using SQL triggers see [metadata.ftl](https://github.com/folio-org/raml-module-builder/blob/master/domain-models-runtime/src/main/resources/templates/db_scripts/metadata.ftl).
 Add [withMetadata to the schema.json](https://github.com/folio-org/raml-module-builder#the-post-tenant-api) to create that trigger.

+## Optimistic Locking

+RMB supports optimistic locking.
+By default it is disabled.
+Module developer can enable it for specific tables by updating table definition in schema.json through attribute `withOptimisticLocking`.
+See #17 in [table section](https://github.com/folio-org/raml-module-builder#the-post-tenant-api).
+Note, this would also require field `_version` to be defined in json.
+The version conflict error will be reported as 419 HTTP response code if defined by RAML, otherwise, it will fall back to 400 HTTP response code.

 ## Facet Support